For decades, traditional braces and headgear were the primary orthodontic treatment options for crooked or gapped teeth (malocclusion).

 Over the last seven years, several teledentistry companies have started providing at-home teeth straightening kits as an alternative option to in-office orthodontic care.

-Remote aligner companies send you an impression kit and create a treatment plan based on the 3D scan and models they make in their lab.
-They enlist a licensed dentist or orthodontist to virtually monitor your progress and send you your new sets of aligners in the mail, so you never have to visit an office.
+Remote aligner companies send you an impression kit and create a treatment plan based on the 3D scan and models they make in a lab.
+You'll send in progress photos every few weeks to ensure your teeth are moving correctly.
+Also, all of the aligners are sent at once, so you don't have to wait.

 No, DIY teeth straightening is dangerous and could cause irreversible damage to your teeth, gum line, and overall dental health.